 The testcase(X) macro is normally a no-op, but for a coverage test build it does generate a small amount of extra code that includes at least one branch, in order to verify that test cases exist for which X is both true and false.

 An assert() statement is often used to validate pre-conditions on internal functions and methods.
 Example: https://sqlite.org/src/artifact/c1e97e4c6f?ln=1048.
 This is deemed better than simply stating the pre-condition in a header comment, since the assert() is actually executed.
-In a highly tested program like SQLite, the reader knows that the pre-condition is true for all of the hundreds of millions of test cases run against SQLite. since by using an assert.
-A text pre-condition statement in a header comment might have been true when the code was written, but who is to say that it is still true now?
+In a highly tested program like SQLite, the reader knows that the pre-condition is true for all of the hundreds of millions of test cases run against SQLite, since it has been verified by the assert().
+In contrast, a text pre-condition statement in a header comment is untested.
+It might have been true when the code was written, but who is to say that it is still true now?

 Sometimes SQLite uses compile-time evaluatable assert() statements.
 Consider the code at https://sqlite.org/src/artifact/c1e97e4c6f?ln=2130-2138.
 Four assert() statements verify the values for compile-time constants so that the reader can quickly check the validity of the if-statement that follows, without having to look up the constant values in a separate header file.